khandakm/hello-world/README.md

 # hello-world

-This is test of how hit hub works
+This is test of hello world in git hub